Children

 Healthcare

-Healthcare Home is not a place
+Home is not a place of residence but a program

-individuals receive higher quality of care and
+quality of care and achieve healthier

-achieve healthier outcomes.
-The number one
+outcomes.
+The number one goal of Healthcare

-healthier lives, which will greatly reduce the
+which will greatly reduce the negative impact

-negative impact of living with long-term
+of living with long-term mental illnesses,

-mental illnesses, substance abuse, and medical
+substance abuse, and medical conditions.
+A

-conditions.
-A nurse care manager is available
+nurse care manager is available to:

 - Help the individual identify and